What to take into consideration

 MDMA (Ecstasy, Molly)

-Quite dangerous but natural: Datura, Morning Glory Seeds
+Quite dangerous but natural: Datura, Morning Glory Seeds, not very popular because people die from these

 A psychoactive drug or psychotropic substance is a chemical substance that acts primarily upon the central nervous system where it alters brain function, resulting in temporary changes in perception, mood, consciousness and behavior.